vviikk/vviikk.github.io/README.md

   - Evaluated requirements with Business Analysts to ensure stories are short, well-worded and most importantly, closable, with clear acceptance criteria.
   - Ensured code was functional and lean with performance and usability as the pillars.
   - Planned sprints and delegated tasks across the front-end team.
-  - Developed a reusable library / UX components within the first couple of sprints so that there was minimal to no front-end effort needed at the later stages of the project.
+  - Developed a reusable library of UX components within the first couple of sprints so that there was minimal to no front-end effort needed at the later stages of the project.
 Focused on building highly configurable components rather than thousands of lines of redundant code.
   - Involved heavily in code-reviews and (declining) pull-requests that would take the easy way out, have bad tests, or lack code comments.
   - Promoted code reusability above all else, and ensured that we had a 90% higher test coverage when our deliverable limit was 80%.
   - Streamlined and enhanced team's output by using an assembly-line mindset when managing task deligation.
 The payoff was huge as we continually impressed every sprint by delivering impressive work, consistenly.
 This however, will only work with a good, multi-disciplined team.